Ayia Napa: Cactus Park

 Located next to the sculpture park, the cactus park was created with voluntary work and includes more than 10,000 cacti and desert plants.

 Cape Greco Environmental and Educational Centre

 The centre provides information and education in association with the national park of Cape Greco, a Nature 2000 protected area.
 It was inaugurated in May 2017.

-Fishing Boats Roundabout
+Fishing boats roundabout

 To create positive feelings when entering the city, old fishing boats have been placed on the first main roundabout of Ayia Napa.